Skip to main content

 Overview

-When you integrate against ION, eight or nine entities cover ~95% of what you’ll touch.
-This page walks through them top-down — what they represent, how they connect, and what they’re called in the systems you’re probably bridging from (ERP, MES, PLM, QMS).
-The full schema lives in schema.graphql and the API Playground — this page is the orientation, not the reference.
+When you integrate against ION, eight or nine entities cover about 95% of what you touch.
+Each entity below shows what it represents, how it connects to the others, and what it maps to in adjacent systems such as ERP, MES, PLM, and QMS.
+The full schema lives in schema.graphql and the API Playground.

 Entity map